ffcg-hackathon/.github/README.md

-# .github
+# FFCG Test Organization

-Generic Organization Repo
+Everything in this organization is maintained by terraform.